Goodman-lab/AD-transferability/README.md

 # AD-transferability
 Code for the paper - Quantifying Applicability Domain transferability using Tanimoto similarity: A toxicological perspective

-Python 3 notebook for this project is aavailable for download.
+Python 3 notebook for this project is available for download.

 To run code, select the required cell(s) in the notebook and run them.